How to build a comprehensive B2B content marketing strategy

 With a list of pain points on the ready, you’re one step closer to preparing your content strategy based on the topics that will catch your audience’s attention.
 But first, search intent.

 This search intent is the reason why users are searching for something.
 For instance, the intent could be informational or navigational.
-Or, it could be a purchase intent (transactional), whereby, a user searches and compares a product he wants or needs.
+It could also be a purchase intent (transactional), whereby a user searches for and compares a product he wants or needs.

 Here’s a breakdown: